gcrnet/gcrnet.github.io/_workshop/bashshellprogramming.md

 ## Introduction To Vim

 ### Creating Text Files
+There are two ways to create text files: using GUI text editors or command-line text editors.
 > **NOTE:** by "text editor," we really do mean "text".
 The editors can only work with plain characters, not tables, images, nor any other media.
-There are two ways to create text files: using GUI text editors or command-line text editors

 #### GUI text editors
 [TextWrangler](http://www.barebones.com/products/textwrangler/), [Sublime](http://www.sublimetext.com/),